Shopping Cart

 Fantasy Fest participant

 Here's the first 2020 review found worthy of reposting.
-Not many relevant ones anymore (or even irrelevant ones, for that matter).
-Perhaps it's all been said by now.
+There aren't many relevant ones anymore, or even irrelevant ones for that matter.
+Perhaps it's all pretty much been said by now.

 "I enjoyed Stewart for at least 25 years, and sent dozens of friends there as well.
 Visited soon after it changed ownership and very disappointed about the clothing optional ban.
 It would have been acceptable had the owner just explained the cultural shift, however he actually told me, "we had a lot of perverts here".
 I was too stunned to question his definition but assume he meant homosexual (gay).
 I told him I would never return.

 "It's been awhile and we are going up I-5 near Stewart so thought I would check the reviews.
-Terrible, with many " rude, angry owners" comments.
+Terrible, with many "rude, angry owners" comments.
 And now they didn't survive the virus and have closed the baths.
-A long- standing, respected and beloved space destroyed."
+A long-standing, respected and beloved space destroyed."
+[Ed.
+As pointed out elsewhere, they likely wanted this to appear to be the case; it gave them a handy excuse to end the therapeutic spa service they apparently never much resonated with, having other intentions for the entire grounds, possibly all along.]

 -- Laurie L., Middletown, CA (near Harbin Hot Springs) Yelp 6-23-20 review